 Yes.
 There’s no risk to your baby if you get the influenza vaccine while you’re breastfeeding.
 Both the injectable and the live nasal spray influenza vaccine are safe to get when breastfeeding.

-Yes.
-As a new mother, you are busy taking care of your baby and possibly older children.
-It is important that you take care of yourself by being immunized.
+As a new mother, you’re busy taking care of your baby and possibly older children.
+It’s important that you take care of yourself by being immunized.

 People who have influenza may not have symptoms but they can still spread the disease.
-It is not enough for people to stay away while they are sick— encourage them to be immunized.
+It’s not enough for people to stay away while they are sick— ask them to be immunized.

-Current as of: October 4, 2019
+Current as of: July 28, 2020

-Author: Influenza Immunization Program, Alberta Health Services
+Author: Provincial Immunization Program, Alberta Health Services

 This material is for information purposes only.
 It should not be used in place of medical advice, instruction, or treatment.
 If you have questions, talk with your doctor or appropriate healthcare provider.
 This information may be printed and distributed without permission for non-profit, education purposes.
 The content on this page may not be changed without consent of the author.
 Contact firstname.lastname@example.org.